-University Uniforms.-Under the authority of the acts of incorporation, the Trustees have prescribed that all male students, after their first term, shall wear the University uniform.
+tion, the Trustees have prescribed that all male students, after the first term, shall wear the University uniform.
 The University cap is to be worn from the first.
 The uniform consists of a suit and cap of cadet gray cloth.
 Students can procure them ready-made on their arrival here.
 The University cap is ornamented in front with the initials I. I. U., surrounded by a wreath.
 Students will always wear their uniforms on parade, but in their rooms and at recitations may wear other clothing.

-The University Library contains many books on Military Science, Military History, and Engineering.
+The University Library contains many books on Military Science.
+Military History, and Engineering.